ebenoist/laurenbenoist.com/public/files/cv.md

 #### National

+Benoist, L. N. (2015). _A Primer on the Use of Intersectionaltiy in Multicultural Counselor Education._ - Education Session Association for Counselor Education and Supervision (ACES), Philadelphia, PA

+Benoist, L. N. (2015). _Creating a Collaborative Counselor Education Training Clinic: The Real World Model._ - Education Session
+Association for Counselor Education and Supervision (ACES), Philadelphia, PA

-Benoist, L. N. (2014). _Intersectionality: Models of Identity Development and Implications for Practice, Curriculum, and Instruction_ - Roundtable Discussion
+Benoist, L. N. (2014). _Intersectionality: Models of Identity Development and Implications for Practice, Curriculum, and Instruction._ - Roundtable Discussion
-Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling National Conference, New Orleans, Louisiana
+Association for Lesbian, Gay, Bisexual and Transgender Issues in Counseling (ALGBTIC) National Conference, New Orleans, Louisiana

-Benoist, L. N. (2008). _Dare to Keep Punishment Just: Alternatives to Corrections for Drug Addicted Offenders_ – Poster Presentation American Correctional Association Annual Conference, New Orleans, LA
+Benoist, L. N. (2008). _Dare to Keep Punishment Just: Alternatives to Corrections for Drug Addicted Offenders._ – Poster Presentation
+American Correctional Association Annual Conference, New Orleans, LA

 #### State